King's Highway 401 - Images

 Regional Municipality of Peel

-Two views along Highway 401 traveling eastbound through Mississauga at the changeable message signs located in advance of the Airport basketweave.
-Often times during periods of light traffic changeable message signs located in advance of a major intersection double as a pre-advanced sign for the interchange -- as is the case on both of the pictured signs to the right.
+Two views along Highway 401 traveling eastbound through Mississauga at the changeable message signs located in advance of the Airport Basketweave.
+During periods of light traffic, changeable message signs located in advance of a major intersection often double as pre-advanced signage for the interchange -- as is the case on both of the pictured signs to the right.

 Upper (Express Lanes) photo taken: August 26th, 2009.